lightningnetworkstores/lightningnetworkstores.github.io/Readme.md

 # Purpose

-To be the a very complete repository of stores that accept bitcoin through lightning.
-This repository will continue to be import even after the webpage is not hosted by Github Pages anymore!
-The new server will fetch new information from this repository!
+This repository contains the front-end code of https://lightningnetworkstores.com - the most comprehensive directory of stores that accept bitcoin through lightning.
+The server fetches some files from this repository - including sites.json, wallets.json, services.json and donationAdresses.json.
+A pull request to one of these files will therefore affect what is seen on the website.

+Please check the redesign branch which currently has the most recent code.

 # FAQ and contact information